visa for bali

 Can I deal with immigration matters without going to the embassy if I’m not a diplomat?

-Yes, most travellers can handle visa-related matters through Indonesia’s immigration office or trusted visa agents, especially if they are not diplomats.
+Yes, most travellers can handle visa-related matters through Indonesia’s immigration website or trusted visa agents, especially if they are not diplomats.
 For common visa types such as Visa on Arrival or extensions, visiting the embassy is usually not required.

 Is there an immigration guide or recommended visa agent in Indonesia to help with the process?